-Peter McCann, MBBS, MSc, MRCPsych, a fifth-year internal medicine-psychiatry resident, and Rick Wolthusen, MD, MPP, a second-year psychiatry resident, have received this year’s James H. Carter, Sr. Community Service Award.
+Ryan Slauer, MD, a fourth-year internal medicine-psychiatry resident, and Lynette Staplefoote-Boynton, MD, MPH, a third-year internal medicine-psychiatry resident, have received this year’s James H. Carter, Sr. Community Service Award.

 James H. Carter, Sr., MD, was the first Black full professor of psychiatry at Duke University Medical Center.
 The Carter Clinic, LLC, led by M. Ojinga Harrison, MD—an alumnus of the Duke internal medicine-psychiatry residency program and a close colleague of Carter—established this award in honor of Carter’s commitment to community service.

 Carter’s Dedication to Serving the Underserved

 Carter dedicated his career to serving the underserved.
 In addition to his faculty position at Duke, he played a critical role in building mental health services at Lincoln Community Health Center in Durham, the Alcohol Treatment Center in Raleigh, the Johnston County Mental Health Center and the North Carolina Department of Corrections.

 Carter provided critically needed clinical and educational services during his career and inspired and mentored scores of budding mental health professionals.
 He was recognized for his work at the institutional, local, state and national levels, including receiving the Solomon Carter Fuller Award in 2003.
 Toward the end of his career, he co-founded the Carter Clinic with his wife, Elsie Carter.
 Learn more about Carter’s life and legacy.

 Award Recognizes Service in Community Psychiatry